 Alternatively, you may assign colours each of them should be highlighted in.

 Once they’re done, spend a moment with each of them and make sure they really notice the valuable info in front of them – hint, point to, prompt as needed.

 Then it’s time for your students to revise the bands they chose for their Language and Organisation and for you to reveal and explain your choices.

 A student of mine who was sure she uses less common lexis and advanced vocab items all the time?
 She managed to find TWO less common items.
 She was visibly disappointed but quickly started thinking about what could be replaced with a fancier version of itself.

-Another student said repeatedly his writing is too simple and there are no complex structures whatsoever, found out to his and my amusement that every second sentence contained one of these, but he couldn’t find any obvious cohesive devices and only THREE linking words: and, but, so.
+Another student, who said repeatedly his writing is too simple and there are no complex structures whatsoever, found out to his and my amusement that every second sentence contained one of these, but he couldn’t find any obvious cohesive devices and only THREE linking words: and, but, so.

 Lots of useful info and feedforward for the students, something clicked and I have a feeling things won’t be the same again.